CERES-RUB/atag-viewer/src/pages/about.md

 **Bibliography**

+Autiero, Serena, Elwert, Frederik, Moscatelli, Cristriano, and Pons, Jessie.
+2023.
+"The Seven Steps: Building the DiGA Thesaurus".
+Journal of Open Humanities Data, 9/1.

-Brancaccio, Pia, 2021.
-"The Narrative of the Buddha’s Life in Gandharan Art", lecture held at the Tang Center for Silk Road Studies, UC Berkeley, 21 February 2021.
+Brancaccio, Pia.
+2021.
+“The Narrative of the Buddha’s Life in Gandharan Art”, lecture held at the Tang Center for Silk Road Studies, UC Berkeley, 21 February 2021.

 Dehejia, Vidya.
-1997. _Discourses in Early Buddhist Art, Visual Narratives of India_, New Delhi: Munshiram Manoharlal.
+1997.
+Discourses in Early Buddhist Art, Visual Narratives of India, New Delhi: Munshiram Manoharlal.

 Ducœur, Guillaume, 2014.
-"Le bodhisattva à la salle d’écriture: Histoire rédactionnelle et datation". _Revue de l’Histoire des religions_, 231/3: 385-414.
+“Le bodhisattva à la salle d’écriture: Histoire rédactionnelle et datation”.
+Revue de l’Histoire des religions, 231/3: 385–414.

+Elwert, Tzohar, Pons et al., forthcoming.
+A-TAG (Asvghosa and Buddhist Art form Gandhara) Digital Tool: Exploring Narrative Traditions through the Analysis of Text-image Relations.

+Faccenna, Domenico and Filigenzi, Anna.
+2007.
+Repertorio terminologico per la schedatura delle sculture dell’arte gandharica – Sulla base dei materiali provenienti dagli scavi della Missione Archeologica Italiana dell’IsIAO nello Swat, Pakistan.
+Rome: IsIAO.

+Falk, Harry.
+2001.
+“The yuga of Sphujiddhvaja and the era of the Kushânas”.
+Silk Road and Archaeology, 7: 121–136.

 Filigenzi, Anna.
 2003.
-"Narrative Art in Gandhara". _Ancient Civilizations from Scythia to Siberia_, 9/3-4: 350-380.
+“Narrative Art in Gandhara”.
+Ancient Civilizations from Scythia to Siberia, 9/3-4: 350–380.d

+Johnston, E. H. 1935–1936/rep 1984.
+Aśvaghoṣa’s Buddhacarita or Acts of the Buddha (in three parts: Sanskrit Text of Cantos I–XIV with English Translation of Cantos I–XXVIII, Cantos I to XIV translated from the Original Sanskrit supplemented by the Tibetan Version and Cantos XV to XXVIII from the Tibetan and Chinese Versions.
+Delhi: Motilal Banarsidass.

+Lamotte, Etienne.
+1988.
+History of Indian Buddhism: from the origins to the Śaka era.
+Translated from the French by Sara Webb-Boin.
+Publications de l’Institut Orientaliste de Louvain, 36.
+Louvain, Paris: Peters Press.

+Lévi, Sylvain.
+1908.
+“Açvaghoṣa, le Sûtrâlaṃkâra et ses sources”.
+Journal Asiatique 10e Série, 12 (juillet-août): 57–184.
+Lüders, Heinrich.
+1911.
+Bruchstücke buddhistischer Dramen, Berlin.

+Olivelle, Patric.
+2008.
+Life of the Buddha by Aśvaghoṣa.
+New York 2008: New York University Press/JJC Foundation (The Clay Sanskrit Library).

+Ollett, Andrew.
+2019.
+"Making It Nice: Kāvya in the Second Century."
+Journal of Indian Philosophy 47/2: 269–287.

-Salomon, Richard, 1990.
-"New Evidence for a Gāndhārī Origin of the Arapacana Syllabary". _Journal of the American Oriental Society_, 110/2: 255-273.
+Salomon, Richard.
+1990.
+“New Evidence for a Gāndhārī Origin of the Arapacana syllabary”.
+Journal of the American Oriental Society, 110/2: 255–273.

-Salomon, Richard, 1993.
-"An Additional Note on Arapacana". _Journal of the American Oriental Society_, 113/2: 275-276.
+Salomon, Richard.
+1993.
+“An Additional Note on Arapacana”.
+Journal of the American Oriental Society, 113/2: 275–276.

+Salomon, Richard.
+2015.
+Narratives and long poetry: Aśvaghoṣa.
+Brill’s encyclopedia of Buddhism.
+Vol. I: Literature and Languages.
+Leiden: Brill (Handbook of Oriental Studies, II, 29/1), 507a–514b.

-Schulz, Robert, 2022.
-"Aśvaghoṣa Between Gandhara and Kucha: The Śāriputraprakaraṇa and Its Narrative Expression in a Forgotten Slab from Mount Karamar". _Acta Orientalia Academia Scientiarum Hungaricae_, 75/4: 515-547.
+Schulz, Robert.
+2022.
+“Aśvaghoṣa Between Gandhara and Kucha: The Śāriputraprakaraṇa and Its Narrative Expression in a Forgotten Slab from Mount Karamar”.
+Acta Orientalia Academia Scientiarum Hungaricae, 75/4: 515–547.

 Taddei, Maurizio.
 1997.
-"Oral narrative, visual narrative, literary narrative in Ancient Buddhist India".
-In: Cadonna, Alfredo (ed.), _India, Tibet, China, genesis and aspects of traditional narrative, Proceedings of a conference in Venice, Venezia e l’Oriente, Istituto Venezia e l’Oriente_, Florence: Orientalia Venetiana, 71-85.
+“Oral narrative, visual narrative, literary narrative in Ancient Buddhist India”.
+In: Cadonna, Alfredo (ed.), India, Tibet, China, genesis and aspects of traditional narrative, Proceedings of a conference in Venice, Venezia e l’Oriente, Istituto Venezia e l’Oriente, Florence: Orientalia Venetiana, 71–85.

 Taddei, Maurizio.
 2003.
-"Arte Narrativa tra India e Mondo Ellenistico".
-In: Verardi Giovanni and Filigenzi, Anna (ed.), _On Gandhara, Collected Articles_, Naples: Università degli Studi di Napoli “L'Orientale”, vol. 2, 335-380.
+“Arte Narrativa tra India e Mondo Ellenistico”.
+In: Verardi Giovanni and Filigenzi, Anna (ed.), On Gandhara, Collected Articles, Naples: Università degli Studi di Napoli “L’Orientale”, vol. 2, 335–380.

-Tournier, Vincent and Strong, John, 2019. "Śākyamuni : South Asia (Introduction &) Part II : Śākyamuni and the Hagiographic Process", in: Silk Jonathan (ed.), _Encyclopedia of Buddhism, volume II — Lives_, Leiden: Brill, 3-38.
+Tournier, Vincent and Strong, John.
+2019. “Śākyamuni: South Asia (Introduction &) Part II: Śākyamuni and the Hagiographic Process”, in: Silk Jonathan (ed.), Encyclopedia of Buddhism, volume II — Lives, Leiden: Brill, 3–38.

 Zin, Monika.
-2006. _Mitleid und Wunderkraft.
-Schwierige Bekehrungen und ihre Ikonographie im indischen, Buddhismus_.
-Wiesbaden: Harrassowitz
+2006.
+Mitleid und Wunderkraft.
+Schwierige Bekehrungen und ihre Ikonographie im indischen, Buddhismus.
+Wiesbaden: Harrassowitz.

 ## Development and Methodology: